569 lines

 <div class="chat type-rg type-hs-small">

-<p class="john">JOHN: that’s pretty funny.</p>
+<p class="john">JOHN: thats pretty funny.</p>

 <p class="john">JOHN: i remember trying to help you for years, and